shubhanshu02/WebVR-Assignment-1/README.md

 # WebVR Assignment 1 :octocat:

+## Update:
+# About the Project
+The project opens with a switch just like an electric switch to demanding a click to proceed.
+Next, it opens another skybox with two circular links to other skyboxes.
+To decide which one to select, there's a cube in the primary that acts a hotspot.

+Each of the three skyboxes that you'll see after switching on the switch has exactly two links to the other skyboxes.
+Some text is there in each of the skyboxes.
+That's all for now.

+**Note**: Please run the file with an **active internet connection** for the fonts to load
 ## Objective: Virtual tour

   The Objective of this assignment is to create a Virtual WebVR experience using A-Frame through which y'all will get to familiarize yourself with the basic functioning of A-Frame and learn to **create photospheres, assigning controls to buttons, interaction with objects**.
 The individual tasks will be - **Stepwise, they would carry scores, and shall to the point** 🎯...
 Don't tryna copy someone else's work..(we can easily figure out :innocent:).